How Laser Healing Therapy Speeds Up Bone Repair & Recovery

 • Naproxen (4)

 The good news is that a class 4 laser has both analgesic and anti-inflammatory benefits, without the side effects some medications might have.
-This not only reduces the need for medications to control pain and swelling but actually facilitates bony healing and regrowth.
+This not only reduces the need for medications to control pain and swelling but also facilitates bony healing and regrowth.

 Examples of bony injuries that can benefit from laser include: